NCSU-Libraries/visualization_templates/web/teaching_and_viz/README.md

 ## Template overview

 This HTML/CSS template is intended for applications using multiple content sources (it was originally developed to facilitate simultaneous display of multiple video sources).
 It provides the ability to target content to one of the 5 projection surfaces/walls (described above), with the option to further divide the surface according to the number of projectors used to display content on that wall.
 Each targeted area is represented in the HTML file as a \<div\> element having the CSS class 'tvl-zone'.
 The 'id' attribute on this div identifies the specific zone represented, and the corresponding CSS rules set the dimensions.
+Zones are assigned to each wall as follows:

+**South wall**
+* zone-1
+* zone-2
+* zone-3

+**Southwest wall**
+* zone-4

+**West wall**
+* zone-5
+* zone-6
+* zone-7

+**Northwest wall**
+* zone-8

+**North wall**
+* zone-9
+* zone-10

-For example, the South wall uses 3 blended projectors.
-This surface can be divided in 3 as follows:
+For example, the 3 zones on the South wall can be defined as follows:

 ```
 <div id="zone-1" class="tvl-zone"></div>